ThomasMCarling/portfolio-site/README.md

 cd portfolio-site
 ```

+3. Create a file named .env at the root of the project, and add each environment variable listed in .env.example

-3. Install the dependencies
+4. Install the dependencies

 ```bash
 pnpm i
 ```

-4. Run the development server
+5. Run the development server

 ```bash
 pnpm dev